 - Churches Churches of various denominations are represented in Wahpeton and Breckenridge.
-All students are welcome to attend the denominations of their choice. - Faith Focused On-campus Clubs There are a variety of faith-focused clubs on campus which include Campus Crusade for Christ and Fellowship of Christian Athletes.
+All students are welcome to attend the denominations of their choice. - Faith Focused On-campus Club Campus Crusade for Christ (CRU) is a faith-focused club offering spiritual support for students.